Our vision:

 Our mission

-We create and operate homes where lone children receive a holistic network of child protection services covering food, material, medical provision, social, legal, psychological support and obtain immediate access to education and training.
+We create and operate homes where lone children receive a holistic network of child protection services covering food, material, medical provision, social, legal, and psychological support and obtain immediate access to education and training.

 The shelters are intended as rehabilitative environments and models of inclusion, skills building and employment, leading to an organic, bottom-up form of social integration both for the refugees working there as well as for the accommodated children.